Ishan5hrestha/React-Ether-Test/README.md

     Deployed simple contract from Remix IDE.
 Get ABI and put the contract address in code.

     Started CryptoZombie tutorial from cryptoZombie.io
+    mapping and address
+    msg.sender to get own address
+    function and inheritance
+    importing different contract from file
+    existance of emit